 \subsection{Fields with analytic structure have the higher-dimensional Jacobian property}

-As described in the beginning of this section, the strategy to obtain the Jacobian property is to use our main result inductively and to describe monochromatic pieces of rainbows more precisely.
-Before we do that, we will adapt two lemmas of \cite{CL.analyt}.
+As described at the beginning of this section, the strategy to obtain the Jacobian property is to use our main result inductively and to describe fibers of rainbows more precisely.
+Before we will do that, we will adapt two lemmas of \cite{CL.analyt}.
 For all this, we will use the abstract notion of analytic functions introduced in \cite{CL.analyt}.
 This notion works more smoothly when the field $K$ is algebraically closed, so in most of this subsection, we will restrict to that case.
-We will see at the end that this is enough to obtain the Jacobian property in general.
+We will see at the end that this is enough to obtain the Jacobian property also for non-algebraically closed $K$.

 So from now on assume that $K$ is algebraically closed.
 Then we have the following notions and results from \cite{CL.analyt}. \begin{itemize} \item A \emph{domain} is a particular kind of definable subset of $K^n$ \cite[Definition~5.2.2]{CL.analyt}; in particular, products of balls $B_i \subsetneq K$ are domains.\footnote{Strictly speaking, according to \cite[Definition~5.2.2]{CL.analyt}, only subsets of $\valring^n$ can be domains; however, via scaling one easily generalizes the notion to include bigger domains; cf.\ also \cite[Remark~5.2.15]{CL.analyt}.} There are also notions of \emph{open} and \emph{closed} domains.
 (A closed domain is essentially an abstract version of a rational domain in the sense of rigid geometry.) \item If $X$ is either an open domain or a closed domain, then we have a well-defined \emph{ring of analytic functions} $\anfct(X)$ consisting of certain definable maps from $X$ to $K$ \cite[Definition~5.2.2 and Corollary~5.2.14]{CL.analyt}.
 (In \cite{CL.analyt}, the ring $\anfct(X)$ is denoted by $\mathcal{O}^{\sigma}_{K}(X)$.) \end{itemize}